framaglia/simple-rest/README.md

 # simple-rest
-This is an example on how to build a REST service using Apache cxf.
+Easy implementation of a REST consumer and producer using Spring